ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Licenses and Terms of Use

-We used certain scientific artifacts in preparing this paper, specifically pretrained models, software and datasets.
-Software we used was all available under open-source licenses which permit our use for research purposes.
-Pretrained models were also available under open-source licenses permitting research use, such as the \texttt{distilgpt2} model we obtained from the HuggingFace Hub which is subject to the Apache 2.0 license.
-Finally, two of our datasets (Pubmed and T-REx) were available under Creative Commons or other permissive open-source licenses.
-We have access to Twitter data pursuant to a special-purpose agreement with Twitter permitting use of data for research and publication.
+All software and pretrained models we used were available under open-source licenses which permit our use for research purposes.
+Our non-Twitter datasets were available under Creative Commons or other licenses allowing research use.
+We have access to Twitter data pursuant to an agreement with Twitter permitting use of data for research and publication.
+The agreement permits releasing the tweet IDs, which can be used to get the corresponding tweets from the public Twitter API.
+Along with the tweet IDs, we plan to release the demographic data collected from Wikipedia and Ballotpedia.
 Our code and datasets, when released upon publication, will be subject to an open-source license allowing use for research purposes.